 Introduction

 Automation is becoming increasingly common in prediction markets.
-Many traders now use Polymarket bots to monitor markets, identify opportunities, and execute trades automatically.
+Many traders now use bots to monitor markets, identify opportunities, and execute trades automatically.

 However, once traders start using automation tools, an important question quickly arises: